monmohan/dsjslib/README.md

 //Retrieve and remove the head of queue when it expires.
 Unlike poll() which returns immediately with either null
-//or the head element (if its expires), this method registers the user callback which will be invoked when
+//or the head element (if it has expired), this method registers the user callback which will be invoked when
 //the an item is available i.e. delay has expired.
-The callback is asynchronous
+The callback is asynchronous and takes two argruments err and item
+//err contains any error encountered and item is the head object once its available.

 dq.take(calback)